airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/subscriptions.md

 2. You'll see a list of all your invoices.
 3. Click on the "download" icon to download any invoice for your records.

 That's it!
-You're now equipped to efficiently manage your ChatbotWorld subscription using the subscription panel.
+You're now equipped to efficiently manage your EleAPI subscription using the subscription panel.
 If you have any further questions or need assistance, feel free to contact our support team.